maxmmueller/WaveWhisper/README.md

 ## Installation
-To use this library, install the latest release from PyPi:
+To access this library in Python, install the latest release from PyPi:
 ```
 pip install wavewhisper
 ```

 ## Usage
+Only capital letters of the english alphabet and spaces are supported.

 #### Code example:
 ```python
 from wavewhisper import Message